-The College TV station serves the campus community with sports, academic programming, and public service programming.
-The station is operated by students working through Pioneer Media under the supervision of a staff member.
+Pioneer Media serves the campus community by producing broadcasts of athletic competition via MEC TV and live college events such as Convocation and Commencement via YouTube.
+Additionally, Pioneer Media is available to record and produce academic and public service programming for various campus groups.
+Pioneer Media is operated by students working under the supervision of a staff member.
 Students may also earn academic internship credit for their work with Pioneer Media.
 The Pioneer Media studio and master control room are located at the Waco Center.